PaulWheatcroft/CarpBuzz/README.md

 A number of people I know carried out user testing.
 This resulted in a number of bugs found and fixed and usability improvements.

+Functional testing has been carried out and recorded in [Regression Testing](regression-testing.xlsx)

 ### Validation
 Python code was tested for PEP8 compliancy with no issues http://pep8online.com HTML was tested though https://validator.w3.org/ by copying and pasting in the page source for each page.
 This raised on error that I've accepted.